 Having a UTI without any signs or symptoms is possible.
 When UTIs do cause symptoms, they often include:

 Anyone can get a UTI, but they’re especially common in women.
 According to the National Institutes of Health, at least 40-60% of women have at least one UTI in their lifetime.
 Women who’ve had a UTI in the past may be more likely to have repeat infections.
 As many as one in four women have multiple bladder infections.

 Specific factors may increase your risk of developing a UTI, such as:

 First, one of the expert providers at My Urgent Care Clinic performs a physical exam and reviews your medical history.
 If they suspect you have a UTI, they may suggest an on-site urine test to confirm the diagnosis.

 Treatment depends on your unique condition and the severity of your UTI.
 For uncomplicated infections, your provider may prescribe antibiotic drugs.
 Serious infections may require intravenous antibiotics from the emergency facility next door.

-If you think you have a UTI and need fast treatment, call My Urgent Care Clinic, book an appointment online, or walk in today.
+If you think you have a UTI and need fast treatment, call My Urgent Care Clinic or walk in today.